 Probation: A student is on probation can still participate as a student at AAMU but their behavior will be under continuous review for a specified period of time.
-Some additional disciplinary actions may be required.
+Some additional

 Loss of Campus Housing Privilege: Removal from University housing for disciplinary reasons.